 Continuing the same approach we took during the regular season; I am using this space to highlight my favorite discounted options in DFS.

 We are throwing out the arbitrary pricing thresholds to diagnose our defined “value” since the slates are so short, but we still primarily focus on the options that are outside of the top tier plays.
-So you will not find Stefon Diggs, Davante Adams, or Travis Kelce here.
+So you will not find Lamar Jackson, Derrick Henry, Alvin Kamara, or A.J.
+Brown here.

 There will also be some contrarian plays.
 Players that necessarily do not have a great objective matchup or layout since we will have to take some swings here.

 I do not have enough space to talk about every player in my complete player pool this weekend, so make sure you check out the Wild Card Round Worksheet to see my full thoughts on every player this week.
 Also make sure to cross-reference those thoughts with weekly rankings in the Sharp Football rankings hub.

 Which Big Ben will we get Sunday night?